 - Secondary pipe support materials (i.e., structural steel materials) which are not welded to the pipe shall have a minimum impact energy of 20J at the lowest ambient temperature (LAT).
 LAT is sometimes referred to as the lowest one-day mean ambient temperature (LODMAT).

 - The material of all-welded type pipe supports, including trunnion pipe, shall be the same as the main pipe material or equivalent plate material grade.

 - All clamped type pipe supports that are in contact with the pipe shall have component materials of the same basic grade as that of base pipe material.

-Each support type in the pipe has a vital role in the stability of the piping system.
-Supports are required to transfer load of pipe and piping component to Civil foundation or Structure.
+Each supported type in the pipe has a vital role in the stability of the piping system.
+Supports are required to transfer a load of pipe and piping components to a Civil foundation or Structure.
 From this article, we can conclude that:

 - There are generally two types of support: Primary supports and Secondary Supports.

 - While some supports take a load of pipes, some support restrain pipe movements.

 - There are multiple standards for support design that vary according to environmental conditions and some specific requirements of each project.